mmai/piquetBook/src/index.md

-The laws of Piquet adopted by the Portland and Turf Clubs with A Treatise on the Game by "Cavendish" author of "The Laws and principle of whist" etc., etc.
+**_The laws of Piquet adopted by the Portland and Turf Clubs_ with _A Treatise on the Game_ by Cavendish author of _The Laws and principle of whist_ etc., etc.**

+# Preface to the electronic edition

+This is a transcription of the 8th edition of the book _[Cavendish on Piquet](images/laws_of_piquet_Cavendish.pdf)_.

+There is one difference with the original : I chose to postpone the _Laws of Piquet_ part at the end of the book, as it is mainly reference material and is therefore poorly suited to serve as an introduction to the game of Piquet.

 # Preface to the first edition